ma-xu/Efficient_ImageNet_Classification/README.md

 # Efficient ImageNet Classification

-:rocket: Training ImageNet in 8 hours.
+:rocket: Training Resnet50 on ImageNet in 8 hours.

 This repo provides an efficient implementation of ImageNet classification, based on PyTorch, DALI, and Apex.